echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 ## Why are middleboxes using the SNI?

 (Editor note: this section is experimental).
 For middleboxes to be able to perform their job they need to identify the destination of the requested communication.
 Before TLS1.3 a middlebox could rely on, at least, 3 metadata sources: The certificate, the DNS name and the SNI.
 A middlebox may have used some or all of these metadata to determine the destination in the best possible way.
 Yet, as part of the current initiative to complete pervasive encryption, the certificate was encrypted into TLS1.3, then DoH/DoT/DoQ are encrypting the DNS flow to its resolver making it harder for middleboxes to use these information.
 Regardless of the easiness to access the data, the DNS could be misleading in some situations (would it point to the real destination, or just the site hosting server name, or a proxy?) and the SNI was invented precisely to extend on what the DNS name could not achieve by design.
+However, the SNI in itself may be unreliable which is why middleboxes start by non-trusting it, until they calculate enough validity to ensure it is, at this stage a reliable IoC?
+(Editor note: this will be extended in a future revision)

 ## Network assets using the SNI